lgeorges1234/4_flightSurety_Project_Angular/README.md

 Once the flightSurety account is fill in with the insurance amount - due to a late departure, the client can withdraw this amount into it's ganache account by clicking on the withdraw button.

 > You need, for the moment, to refresh the page in order to see the change in the FligthSurety Balance.

+> Transfer functions between Ganache accounts and contract account has not been set yet.

 <br/>

 ### Oracles: